DrWhatson/show_gridded_Bfield/README.md

                 command line option or it is assumed to be a default (256,256,51)

     --hslice   : Whether or not to show a semi-tranparent horizontal slice showing the B-field intensity

     --mask_points=100 :

-                Too many points to show at once, so thin by <mask_points> factor default of 100 seems to work best
+                How many points to show at once, so thin by <mask_points> factor default of 100 seems to work best

+    --axes     : Shows x, y and z axes with the extent in terms of cells.

+    --colorbar : Shows the colour scale for the B-field magnitude (in μG)

-    scale_factor=3 : Scale size to apply to arrows.
+    --scale_factor=3 : Scale size to apply to arrows.
 Default=3